bobbbay/salo/README.md

  - [ ] Wireless does not work - see [#25](https://github.com/semissioncontrol/semcos/issues/25)
  - [ ] gcc can act up - heck, we need to install it correctly, see [#26](https://github.com/semissioncontrol/semcos/issues/26)

+### Plans for the near future

+We'd like to hit the Distrowatch Requirments, as shown:

+> New distributions should be installable on their own without requiring another distribution to be in place to bootstrap them.
+There should be an ISO or IMG file users can download, we do not list projects which are available only on cloud services (ie Amazon Linux) or as Docker containers.
+Also, new projects should have their own website.
+Distributions which only have a project page on build services like SUSE Studio will not be featured.
+Or that are only mentioned on a page of a larger company website as a promo or demo tool will not be listed.

+If we can get this, we'll have a path paved out for us.
+The future after this is uncertain, like many things :sparkles:

 ## Installation

 ```bash